 Any ideas what we should restrict to make OWL decidable?

-"simple properties" (e.g., properties not used in chains)
+For example, OWL 2 DL restricts functional properties to only be used on "simple properties" (e.g., properties not used in chains)

 In that case how can we guarantee decidability?

 Most common way: give a sound and complete algorithm!